 If you have a little bit of money to spend on this, it will definitely help though.
 I HIGHLY recommend “The $100 start up” by Chris Guillebeau.

-I’m NOT being paid to say this or anything.
 This book has genuinely smashed my concepts of business and redefined my home baking business’s focus.
 It’s really inexpensive and amazing.

 So yes, it’s paramount that you learn about business and entrepreneurship, but you don’t need to do a formal, expensive course at a university or institution.